Buyer pulls out before exchange - Property chain break explained

 Exaggerating the truth

-We recommend avoiding these at all costs, as they're often the reason that more than one buyer pulls out before exchange.
+We recommend avoiding these at all costs, as they're often why more than one buyer pulls out before exchange.
 Why?
-Here’s the two main reasons…
+Here are the two main reasons:

-• They’re serial timewasters – As their name suggests, indecisive buyers spend countless hours sat with agents and viewing properties without really pinning down what they’re looking for.
-Not that this stops them tempting you with offers and agreeing a purchase.
-After all, offers are only legally binding once a sale has exchanged, so what have they got to loose?
+As their name suggests, indecisive buyers spend countless hours sitting with agents and viewing properties without pinning down what they're looking for.
+Not that this stops them from tempting you with offers and agreeing to a purchase.
+After all, offers are only legally binding once a sale has been exchanged, so what have they lost?
 If a property they were looking at previously undergoes a substantial price reduction, they can always pull out before exchange and go for that one instead.
 Not something you want to occur!

-• They’re untrustworthy – Trust is what holds property chains together, so it's no surpise that indecisive buyers also cause others in the chain to pull out before exchange.
-Housing sales are stressful enough without the fate of your sale resting with an indecisive buyer.
-For many of us, we don’t want the hassle.
+Trust holds property chains together, so it's no surprise that indecisive buyers also cause others in the house chain to pull out before exchange.
+Housing sales are stressful enough without the fate of your deal resting with a hesitant buyer.
+For many of us, we don't want the hassle.

-It’s worth bearing in mind that not all sellers want to sell their house.
+It's worth bearing in mind that not all sellers want to sell their houses.
 For some, a property sale could be triggered by their circumstances.
-They could’ve lost their job, have debts to neutralise or been ordered to do so by the court.
-So it's worth baring in mind that if such a situation is resolved mid-sale, they could also be 'that buyer' who pulls out before exchange.
+They could've lost their job, had debts to neutralise or been ordered to do so by the court.
+So it's worth bearing in mind that if such a situation is resolved mid-sale, they could also be 'that buyer' who pulls out before exchange.